-When done right, Requests for Proposals (RFPs) will lead to more relevant and revealing proposals from vendors.
-Alas, too often they are overly vague and feature-driven rather than outcome focused.
+When done right, Requests for Proposals (RFPs) will lead to more relevant and revealing submissions from vendors.
+Alas, too often RFPs are overly vague and feature-driven rather than outcome focused.
 I’ve seen otherwise very serious-looking RFPs that never articulated what problems the enterprise was trying to solve.
-We can do better.
+You can do better.

-Over past seventeen years, thousands of our subscribers have relied on Real Story Group research, advice, and templates to help build their RFPs for digital workplace and marketing technology selection.
+Over the past two decades, thousands of RSG subscribers have relied on our research, advice, and templates to help build their RFPs for marketing technology platforms.
 But of course a good template alone won’t guarantee success.

 Understanding your business case and technical requirements is half the battle.
 In this case I’ll write about the other half: how to actually write an RFP that will attract proposals that will specifically answer your needs.

 In technology product selection, as in life, the key to differentiating among possible alternatives is clarity.
 Vague, wordy RFPs (or "tenders") only beget vague, wordy responses that fail to adequately clarify your choices.

 You can really help your enterprise by removing conveniently ambiguous buzzwords.
 Here's four terms you should seek out and eliminate from any RFP.

 All too often, this word makes you and the vendor co-conspirators in postponing discussion of the hard work coming your way.